authelia/authelia/docs/proxies/nginx.md

 Below you will find commented examples of the following configuration:

 * Authelia portal
-* Protected endpoint
+* Protected endpoint (Nextcloud)
 * Supplementary config

 With the below configuration you can add `authelia.conf` to virtual hosts to support protection with Authelia.
-`auth.conf` is utilised to protect a specific location/route.
+`auth.conf` is utilised to enable the protection either at the root location or a more specific location/route.
+`proxy.conf` is included just for completeness.

 #### Supplementary config